carobro/Geosoftware2/README.md

 # Geosoftware II - WiSe 2018/19
 ### Enhancing discovery of geospatial datasets in data repositories

 :arrow_forward: Die Gruppe :one:
 # Zenodo - Installation:
-Zur Zenodo-Installation bitte folgende Anleitung befolgen:
-https://github.com/zenodo/zenodo/blob/master/INSTALL.rst
-(Wer sich nerven sparen will, sollte es nicht unter Windows versuchen.
+For Zenodo installation, please follow the instructions below: https://github.com/zenodo/zenodo/blob/master/INSTALL.rst
+(Who wants to save time, should not try is under Windows.
- Unter Linux deutlich schneller und einfacher :wink: )
+ On Linux its much faster and easier :wink: )

 # CLI-Tool
-## Installationsbeschreibung
+## Installation Description
-Diese Installtion wurde bisher nur mit Linux getestet, sollte aber auch unter Windows funktionieren.
+This installation was previously tested only with Linux, but should also work under Windows.
-pip für pip install wird vorausgesetzt.
+pip for pip install is required.
-Um unser CLI-Tool auszuführen muss im Projektordner die folgende Datei ausgeführt werden:
+To run our CLI tool, the following file must be executed in the project folder:

-`pip install -r requirements.txt --user`
+`pip install -r requirements.txt --user` (or `sudo pip install -r requirements.txt`)

-In dieser Datei sind alle benötigten Plugins gelistet, die wir in unserem Tool nutzen.

-Außerdem müssen noch folgende Befehle ausgeführt werden:
+In this file all required plugins are listed, which we use in our tool.

+In addition, the following commands must be executed:
 `apt-get install python-gdal`
 `apt-get install gdal-bin`

 `pip install pytest`

-Dann kann in einer beliebigen, gängigen Konsole in den Ordner des Tools navigiert werden und dort folgender Befehl ausgeführt werden
+Then you can navigate in any common console in the folder of the tool ("Metadataextraction") and there, the following command must be executed

 `python detailebenen.py --path="Der Path zur Datei"`

-hinten dran können dann noch Spezifikationen hinzugefügt werden:

-`--bbox` &larr; für die Bounding Box der Datei ( ist auch als default eingestellt)
-`--feature` &larr; um alle Koordinaten der Datei zu erhalten
-`--single` &larr; um nur die Koordinaten einer Datei zu erhalten (auch default)
-`--whole` &larr; in Kombination mit --bbox oder --feature um das jeweilige aus einem gesamten Verzeichnis zu lesen
-`--time` &larr; um die Zeit einer Datei zu erhalten
+behind it can still be added specifications:

+`--bbox` &larr; for the bounding box of the file (is also set as default) `--feature` &larr; to get all the coordinates of the file `--single` &larr; to get only the coordinates of a file (also default) `--whole` &larr; in combination with --bbox or --feature to read the respective one from an entire directory `--time` &larr; to get the time of a file

-# Ähnlichkeitsberechnung
+# similarity calculation

-Unser Code zur Ähnlichkeitsberechnung ist in der `similar.py` Datei zu finden.
-Die dazu gehörenden Tests befinden sich in der `test_similar.py` Datei.
+Our similarity calculation code can be found in the `similar.py`file.
+The associated tests are in the `test_similar.py` file.

 # Tests

-Unsere Tests können einfach mit dem Befehl

-`pytest` ausgeführt werden
+Our tests can be executed with the command `pytest`

-# Probleme ?
+# Problems?
-Falls Probleme oder Fragen bei der Installation entstehen, erstellt doch direkt ein Issue damit wir euch helfen und Fehler korrigiern können :blush:
+If problems or questions arise during installation, create an issue directly so we can help you and correct mistakes :blush: